2ndSightLab/ai-tracker/fixed.md

 🟢  Asked to create SCP that disallows IMDSv1.
 Athropic model only provided 2 of 3 required policy compnents.
 Google aimode provided all three.

+🟢  The coee to skip env prompt when env was selected and save to file on prior run not working.

 6/1/2026 - 6/2/2026

 🟢  Stuck in all directions and connot test any further until I fix the following.
 What I have to do now is re-set up my Kiro environment or use an account temporarily in my old environment until I fix and deploy Kiro in the new environment.
 Since I deleted my old instances and AWS Identity center I'm going to set up a temp OU and account for this purpose